 Maintaining the Z Axis is a crucial part for your printer to perform optimally.
 This needs to be done in 2 stages as the Z Axis consists of 2 main parts: The Lead Screw and The Linear Rail Guide.
 Please follow the process for them as mentioned below to clean them individually and maintain the performance of your Z Axis.

-Cleaning the Z-Rod
+Dry cleaning the Z-Rod

 - Remove the UV cover, resin vat, and building plate